-AVR-MM#4: Provide Vegetation Screening along At-Grade and Elevated Guideways Adjacent to Residential Areas

-Prior to operation and maintenance of HSR, the contractor would plant trees along the edges of the HSR rights-of-way in locations adjacent to residential areas to visually screen the elevated guideway and the residential area.
-The species of trees to be installed would be selected based on their mature size and shape, growth rate, hardiness, and drought tolerance.
-No species on the Invasive Species Council of California's list would be planted.
-Upon maturity, the crowns of trees used would be tall enough partially, or fully, to screen views of the elevated guideway from adjacent at-grade areas.
-Upon maturity, trees would allow ground-level views under the crowns (with pruning if necessary) and would not interfere with the 15-foot clearance requirement for the guideway.
-The trees would be maintained and irrigation systems would be installed within the tree planting areas by the Authority.
+AVR-MM#4: Provide Vegetation Screening along At-Grade and Elevated Guideways Adjacent to Residential Areas areas to visually screen the elevated guideway and the residential area.
+The species of trees to be installed will be selected based on their mature size and shape, growth rate, hardiness, and drought tolerance.
+No species on the Invasive Species Council of California's list will be planted.
+Upon maturity, the crowns of trees used will be tall enough to partially, or fully, to screen views of the elevated guideway from adjacent at-grade areas.
+Upon maturity, trees will allow ground-level views under the crowns (with pruning if necessary) and will not interfere with the 15-foot clearance requirement for the guideway.
+The trees will be maintained.
+Irrigation systems will be installed within the tree planting areas.